Primary Care in Rochester and Kasson

 Mayo Clinic recommends everyone 6 months of age and older get vaccinated for flu each year.
 Getting the flu vaccine is very important.
 Other respiratory illnesses have some of the same symptoms as flu.
 COVID-19, pneumonia and respiratory syncytial virus (RSV) are so similar that when having symptoms, it may be difficult to understand which virus is causing your symptoms.
 Getting symptoms from more than one respiratory illness increases the risk for hospitalization.

-• For those 6 months through 64 years of age, we recommend the standard age-appropriate flu vaccine and not the high-dose reserved for those 65 years and older.
+• For those healthy patients 6 months through 64 years of age, we recommend the standard age-appropriate flu vaccine and not the high-dose flu vaccine.

 • For those 2 years to 49 years who qualify, the nasal spray vaccine is an option.